piyushK52/pr-llm-context/README.md

 # PR Context

-A simple python script to pull github PR context (diff + comments) that can be fed into LLMs.
+A simple python script to pull github PR/Issue context (diff + comments) that can be fed into LLMs.

 # Usage